 Crucially, however, this same framework faces a puzzle when it comes to extremely complex stimuli.
 For example, consider the final output string in Figure 2; what is the minimal program for producing that string?
-That string seems-and is-highly incompressible, and so the minimal program for producing it may genuinely be the one that simply reiterates the string itself (i.e., a very long "print" statement).
-But another possibility is that this string is best described as being randomly generated; perhaps the program that created it simply chose random 1s and 0s, and the particular sequence that resulted-that is, this sequence of random 1s and 0s rather than some other, equally random, sequence-is not what is most essential.
-On one hand, this approach might be described as a kind of "lossy" compression in that information about the string is inevitably lost by a program that simply treats the output as random.
-On the other hand, this may well be the most fitting description of the sequence.
-In other words, it may actually be reasonable to infer that the program that produced this output just picked 1s and 0s at random.
+That string seems - and is - highly incompressible, and so the minimal program for producing it may genuinely be the one that simply reiterates the string itself (i.e., a very long "print" statement).
+But another possibility is that this string is best described as being randomly generated; perhaps the program that created it simply chose random 1's and 0's, and the particular sequence that resulted - i.e., this sequence of random 1's and 0's rather than some other, equally random, sequence - isn't what's most essential.
+On one hand, this approach might be described as a kind of "lossy" compression, in that information about the string is inevitably lost by a program that simply treats the output as random.
+But on the other hand, this may well be the most fitting description of the sequence.
+In other words, it may actually be reasonable to infer that the program that produced this output really did just pick 1's and 0's at random.

-This pattern raises an intriguing psychological question: If we represent complexity (as exemplified in Figure 1 and as explored in the relevant literatures; Attneave, 1957; Berlyne, 1958, 1970; Chater, 1996; Chipman & Mendelson, 1979; Cutting & Garvin, 1987; Feldman, 2016; Forsythe et al., 2011; Lewis & Frank, 2016; Madan et al., 2018; Rosenholtz et al., 2007; van der Helm, 2000; Watson, 2011), how do our minds confront this representational challenge?
+This pattern raises an intriguing psychological question: If we represent complexity (as exemplified in Figure 1 and as explored in the relevant literatures; Attneave, 1957; Berlyne, 1958, 1970; Chater, 1996; Chipman and Mendelson, 1979; Cutting and Garvin, 1987; Feldman, 2016; Forsythe et al., 2011; Lewis and Frank, 2016; Madan et al., 2018; Rosenholtz et al., 2007; van der Helm, 2000; Watson, 2011), how do our minds confront this representational challenge?
 Do increasingly complex stimuli (as characterized by some objective metric) give rise to increasingly long internal descriptions?
-Or might there be an inflection point such that complexity beyond a certain threshold is somehow represented using fewer resources or shorter internal descriptions?
+Or might there be an inflection point, such that complexity beyond a certain threshold is somehow represented using fewer resources or shorter internal descriptions?

-Indeed, it has long been speculated that the "objective" complexity of a visual stimulus might not predict its corresponding subjective complexity in a monotonic fashion (Donderi, 2006; Wolfram, 2002); but this has been difficult to demonstrate experimentally, in part
+Indeed, it has long been speculated that the "objective" complexity of a visual stimulus might not predict its corresponding subjective complexity in a monotonic fashion (Donderi, 2006; Wolfram, 2002); but this has been difficult to demonstrate experimentally, in part because of the challenges mentioned earlier.
+For example, in the most comprehensive review of recent work on visual complexity, Donderi considered the extreme case of random images, and concluded as follows: